Jaxpi/react-portfolio/README.md

 ## Description

-This is a professional portfolio developed using React in order to create a dynamicly responsive user interface without reducing page and function speed.
+This is a professional portfolio developed using React in order to create a dynamically responsive user interface without reducing page and function speed.
 All of the creator's information is available on demand.

 ## Installation